VictoriaMetrics/VictoriaTraces/docs/victoriatraces/data-ingestion/README.md

 See also [HTTP Query string parameters](#http-query-string-parameters).

 ## gRPC APIs
-Currently, VictoriaTraces grpc endpoint doesn't support TLS yet, so you need to disable it client.
+Currently, VictoriaTraces gRPC endpoint doesn't support TLS yet, so you need to disable it client.
 See more details [in this docs](https://docs.victoriametrics.com/victoriatraces/data-ingestion/opentelemetry/).

 ### Opentelemetry API